wjch-krl/pgCassandra/README.md

 --Query created table
 Select * from messages where id = '123124';
 ```

 ### 3. Feateures
 * Automatic index dicovery - query is pushed to cassandra only if it can be performed
 * Custom indexes support (e.g https://github.com/Stratio/cassandra-lucene-index.git)

+### 4. Aviable options
+* hosts - The hosts parameter is needed, setting to localhost.
+* port - The port parameter is needed, setting to 9042.
+* columnfamily - Either query or columnfamily and keyspace parameter is required.
+* keyspace -
+* query - If set query is not generated - insted user provided value is used
+* limit - Since multicorn doesnt pushdown limit clause, this can be set to reduce number of rows returned by query
+* timeout - Cassandra query timeout in seconds
+* log_level -